Exact formulas for the normalizing constants of Wishart distributions for graphical models: Computing for general non-chordal graphs

-\begin{cor} Let $G=(V,E)$ be an undirected graph with vertices $V=\{1,\dots ,p\}$ and maximal clique size at most 3.
-Let $G^e=(V,E^e)$ denote the graph $G$ with one additional edge $e$, i.e., $E^e=E\cup\{e\}$, such that its maximal clique size is also at most 3.
+\begin{cor} Let $G=(V,E)$ be an undirected graph of minimum fill-in 1 with vertices $V=\{1,\dots ,p\}$ and maximal clique size at most 3.
+Let $G^e=(V,E^e)$ denote the graph $G$ with one additional edge $e$, i.e., $E^e=E\cup\{e\}$, such that $G^e$ is chordal and its maximal clique size is also at most 3.
 Let $d$ denote the number of triangles formed by the edge $e$ and two other edges in $G^e$.
 Then

 where $D_{\{i_1,\dots ,i_k\}}$ denotes the principal submatrix of $D$ corresponding to the rows and columns $i_1,\dots ,i_k$. \end{cor}